- December 2020 Update

 Many of the children in residence when we began our work with Metta Geha are now young adults and we are thinking with them about future plans.
 In Myanmar, any post secondary education requires private funding since colleges and vocational training programs offer no financial aid or scholarships.
 In order to assist current and future residents transition into productive livelihoods, Metta Partners is establishing the Metta Geha Youth Transition Fund.
 A generous donor will match gifts up to $25,000 to launch this fund that will pay for the costs of post secondary schooling for these young people.
 With the education and skills to earn a meaningful living, they will be able to contribute to the well-being of their families and communities, and set an example for the youths who follow them.

 Our Kanpetlet-based English language training program for teachers has met with a similarly enthusiastic response to the one at Sanda Rama and we are scheduling another four-week intensive this spring.
 Last year’s program model will be improved to include more regular and structured follow-up to the initial course.
 We are working with the Parahita (Oversight) Committee to find a qualified volunteer to lead a weekly study group and are also looking into language software that will work with the (limited) computers in Kanpetlet.

-During a meeting with last year’s program participants, teachers reported that they felt more confident teaching English, had better English pronunciation, and learned from workshop leader Dr. Janet Powers some instructional techniques that improved both their teaching and their classroom management.
+During a meeting with last year’s program participants, teachers reported that they felt more confident teaching English, had better English pronunciation, and learned from their experienced workshop leader some instructional techniques that improved both their teaching and their classroom management.